...

 Looking for therapy services for kids involves several steps.
 Parents and caregivers have many options available.
 This section will discuss ways to find the right therapy for your child.

 Talking to a GP or contacting your child’s school is a great first step.
-GPs can refer you to local therapists or CAMHS for NHS counseling.
+GPs can refer you to local therapists or CAMHS for NHS counselling.

 Schools are key in providing therapy for kids.
-They often have counseling on-site, which is free or cheap.
+They often have counselling on-site, which is free or cheap.
 This lets students get help in a place they know well.

 “Schools can also tell you about no-cost or low-cost counseling in the area.
 This makes sure all families, even those with little money, can get the therapy their kids need,” says Dr. Emily Carter, a child psychologist.